George Pell: Illness and death

 In January 2010, Pell experienced cardiac problems during his Vatican visit, and in February had a pacemaker fitted in a Rome hospital.
 In 2015, Pell's doctors judged his heart condition serious enough to prevent air travel from Italy to Australia to appear before the Royal Commission into Institutional Responses to Child Sexual Abuse.
 He was expected to be well enough to travel in February 2016.
 However, he was excused from giving evidence in person by commission chair Justice Peter McClellan, based on a two-page medical report submitted by Pell's lawyers.
 He testified from a hotel in Rome through a video link up.
 In December 2018, he underwent knee surgery.
 He recovered sufficiently to stop using a cane by June 2019.
 In February 2019, when he was taken into custody following his conviction, an assessment of his mental and physical health concluded he was healthy enough to be kept in HM Melbourne Assessment Prison.

 On 10 January 2023, at the age of 81, Pell died of cardiac arrest following hip surgery at the Salvator Mundi hospital in Rome, having attended the funeral of Pope Benedict XVI a few days earlier.
-It was revealed that for the last two years and three months of his life, Pell lived in Rome, taking up residency in an apartment one block away from the Vatican.
-His body lay in state at the Church of St Stephen of the Abyssinians before his funeral at St. Peter's Basilica on 14 January, which was led by Giovanni Battista Re, Dean of the College of Cardinals, and concelebrated by other cardinals and bishops, with the final blessing and commendation given by Pope Francis.
-Pell lay in state at St. Mary's Cathedral in Sydney on 1 February during a closed service which was held amid protest concerns; the Premier of Victoria had previously denied allowing him to lie in state in his native state of Victoria.
-He was buried in the Cathedral's crypt.
-Former Prime Ministers Tony Abbott and John Howard, federal opposition leader Peter Dutton, LNP Senator Matt Canavan, Liberal MP Dan Tehan, Labor senator Don Farrell, NSW independent Mark Latham and business and media identities including broadcaster Alan Jones, The Australian editor Paul Kelly, non-executive director Bonnie Boezeman and former Macquarie boss Nicholas Moore were among those in attendance for his funeral service, while other major political and dignitaries such as the Governor General, the NSW Governor, the current Australian Prime Minister, the NSW premier, the NSW opposition leader and Sydney lord mayor opted to skip the funeral service.
+For the last two years and three months of his life, Pell lived in Rome, taking up residency in an apartment one block away from the Vatican.
+His body lay in state at the Church of St Stephen of the Abyssinians before a Requiem Mass at St. Peter's Basilica on 14 January, which was celebrated by Giovanni Battista Re, Dean of the College of Cardinals, and concelebrated by other cardinals and bishops, with the final blessing and commendation given by Pope Francis.
+Pell's Funeral Mass was celebrated at St Mary's Cathedral in Sydney on 1 February during a closed service which was held amid protest concerns.
+He was buried in the cathedral's crypt.
+Leading public figures who attended the funeral service included former prime ministers Tony Abbott and John Howard, and federal opposition leader Peter Dutton.
+However, other leading public figures did not attend: Governor-General David Hurley, Prime Minister Anthony Albanese, NSW Governor Margaret Beazley, NSW Premier Dominic Perrottet, NSW opposition leader Chris Minns and Lord Mayor of Sydney Clover Moore.
+LGBT groups, survivors of child sexual abuse and their supporters protested in Hyde Park, opposite the cathedral.